FrameworkComputer/EmbeddedController/util/iteflash.md

 forums.
 After installing any packages that might be missing, simply try the install script again.

-You will need to reinstall `i2c-pseudo` after each kernel upgrade.
+If DKMS is not available, you will need to reinstall `i2c-pseudo` after each kernel upgrade.
+Otherwise DKMS should automatically install the module in each new kernel, which you can verify with `dkms status`.

 There is an intention to
 [upstream i2c-pseudo](https://issuetracker.google.com/129565355), though even if